haolibai/PolarizationPruning/imagenet/README.md

 # Train on ImageNet

-> Note: We recommend to use 4x GTX 1080Ti (or higher) to train ImageNet.
-Training takes about 1.5 days.
+> Note: We recommend to use 4x GTX 1080Ti (or higher) to train on ImageNet data.
+In this way, training usually takes about 1.5 days.

 Dataset:
 1. Download the ImageNet dataset